-The role of the governing body is to take a largely strategic role in the running of the school.
+The role of the governing body is to take a largely strategic role in the running of both schools.
 This includes:

-• Setting up a strategic framework for the school and helping to decide the school’s strategy for improvement
+• Setting up a strategic framework for the schools and helping to decide the schools’ strategies for improvement

 • Agreeing policies and targets for achieving the objectives